sudheerj/primefaces-blueprints/README.md

 ##Highlite

 1. Learn to utilize the Rich UI Components of PrimeFaces and its robust  features of those components with the help of real time successful business model.

-2. Business models covers almost all major business requirements and almost all the major variation of PrimeFaces components which enable to make the reader comfort with well known real time business examples
+2. Business models covers almost all major business requirements and almost all the major variation of PrimeFaces components which enable to make the reader comfort with well known real time business examples.
 3. Step-by-step guide and line by line explanation of code and its functionality, makes the intermediate readers to get full confidants.
 4. Learning many business models in one place is a easy pick an go, which deliver the best learning experience to the readers.

-##What makes this book
+##What makes this book stand up

  1. One stop for learning 10 different successful real time business models.
  2. Creating rich UI application using industries best known UI Framework.